Roger Clarke's Web-Site

 The scope for societal resistance to digital surveillance has been studied in the abstract (e.g. Martin et al. 2009).
-There has been discussion of the scope for, and merits of, transparent society (Brin 1998) and sousveillance (Mann et al. 2003).
-Meanwhile, a wide variety of technological initiatives have been launched in support of resistance against corporate excess (Goldberg 2007, Shen & Pearson 2011, and the proceedings of the PETS and SOUPS communities).
+There has been discussion of the scope for, and merits of, transparent society (Brin 1998), sousveillance (Mann et al. 2003) and equiveillance (Mann et al. 2006).
+Meanwhile, a wide variety of technological initiatives have been launched in support of resistance against corporate excess (Goldberg 2007, Shen & Pearson 2011.
+See also the proceedings of the Privacy Enhancing Technologies Symposia (PETS) and the Symposium On Usable Privacy and Security (SOUPS).
 Clarke (2016a) identifies the principles of obfuscation and falsification of data, messages, identities, locations and social networks.
 Schneier examines the battleground in greater detail, and offers a related set of principles: avoid, distort, block and break surveillance (Schneier 2015a, 2015b).
 Bösch et al. (2016) recommends instead: maximise, publish, centralise, preserve, obscure, deny, violate, fake.

 Even prior to the emergence of the digital surveillance economy c.2005, surveys detected that "24% of Internet users have provided a fake name or personal information" (Pew 2000).
 That Report's words to describe the consumers' behaviour were all pejorative: "fake", "lying", and "deception".
 This was consistent with the perception of consumer marketers that such behaviour was a threat to their revenue.
 A limited amount of research has been undertaken into the phenomenon that authors variously refer to as 'consumer fabrication of information' and 'consumer lying' (e.g. Horne et al. 2007).
 Those studies generally adopt the assumption that such behaviour is unethical, without consideration of the implications of it being a response to unethical behaviour by marketers.
 The fact that a large and growing proportion of the world's user devices blocks ads (PageFair 2017) suggests that awareness and activism among consumers may now be considerably higher than it was before Web 2.0 enabled the emergence of the digital surveillance economy.

-The analysis in the preceding sections may appear somewhat bold, futuristic and to a degree apocalyptic.
-There is, however, some recognition within at least the German Information Systems community of the need for a broadly-based research program - although the authors' proposals are primarily for the benefit of business and only secondarily for individuals, and they seem to have given little consideration to society and polity: "research on Digital Life requires extensive multidisciplinary activities in mixed research teams with experts from, for instance, psychology, cognitive sciences, or engineering, and co-innovation in cooperation with start-ups, spin-offs, and SMEs" (Hess et al. 2014, p.248).
+The analysis in the preceding sections may appear somewhat bold, futuristic, and to a degree apocalyptic, and to extend across the boundaries of IS into the stamping-grounds of cognate discipilines.
+There is, however, some recognition within at least the German Wirtschaftsinformatik community of the need for a broadly-based research program - although in that case the authors' proposals are primarily for the benefit of business and only secondarily for individuals, and they seem to have given little consideration to society and polity: "research on Digital Life requires extensive multidisciplinary activities in mixed research teams with experts from, for instance, psychology, cognitive sciences, or engineering, and co-innovation in cooperation with start-ups, spin-offs, and SMEs" (Hess et al. 2014, p.248).